Edoumou/Tracking-Clinical-Trials-Through-Blockchain/README.md

 __NB__: You can connect to the __rinkeby__ network (this is a tesnet), these addresses have been provided with some eth necessary for transactions (only for Rinkeby).

-# With mnemonic and password
+# Connecting with mnemonic and password

 __mnemonic__: lobster ethics tiger ribbon evidence file crawl bright verify decrease drive senior